sansneo/dotfiles/README.md

 > Then continue with the installation as usual.
 > This skips the required and enforced login to a Microsoft account(also allowing an offline installation).

-2. Run the [debloater](https://github.com/Raphire/Win11Debloat) and replace the Windows Terminal `settings.json`.
+2. Run the [debloater](https://github.com/Raphire/Win11Debloat) and use my Windows Terminal `settings.json`.
-3. Install Thorium with the Bitwarden, YouTube Unhook and CouponBirds extensions and import the bookmarks!
+3. Install Thorium with the Bitwarden, YouTube Unhook and CouponBirds extensions then import the bookmarks!
-4. Enabling the WSL and Virtual Machine Platform features and reboot.
+4. Enable the WSL and Virtual Machine Platform features and reboot.
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart